Health Effects of Benzodiazepine Use

 Detox is often only the first step of the treatment process.20 Many patients continue treatment with rehab, counseling, or support groups, to learn how to manage triggers, cope with stressors, improve communication skills, develop a sober support group, and learn the skills needed to avoid relapse.5,20

-American Addiction Centers is a leading provider of addiction treatment in the United States.
+American Addiction Centers (AAC) is a leading provider of addiction treatment in the United States.
 We offer medical detox and rehab across the country, making it easier than ever to get through withdrawal as safely and comfortably as possible.
 If you are ready to quit using benzodiazepines, we can help.
-Our free helpline is available 24/7 at and will connect you to an admissions navigator who can answer any questions you may have and get you started on the road to recovery.
-Or fill out the form below to check your insurance online.